edwardkt/chef-solo-test/README.md

 Introduction
 ===========
-I am playing with chef now and the readme file is not written by me but by opscode.
+I am using this repo to learn chef as well as AWS.
+The readme file is not written by me but by opscode.
+I have successfully used chef to have it create AWS EC2 instances through the knife command.
 You may run this by typing in 'knife ec2 server create -I 'ami_id' -f 'instance_type' --region us-west-2 -Z us-west-2a'.
 This command creates an AWS EC2 instance.
 Do NOT add single quotes when typing in the values, its to be able to read it easier.
+PLEASE KEEP IN MIND THAT THIS IS CHEF SOLO SO WHEN RUNNING THIS COMMAND, IT WILL LOOK FOR THE VALIDATION.PEM FILE WHICH I DO NOT HAVE.
+HOWEVER THE FUNCTIONALITY STILL WORKS IN THE END!

 Overview
 ========